casualfred/dragon12-3dprinter/README.md

 #dragon12-3dprinter
 Software for a FreeScale microcontroller to run a 4-axis 3D printer.
 For Tennessee Tech's ME 4370, Intro to Mechatronics class.

-##Subdivisions of 3D Printer Program
+##Subdivisions of 3D Printer Program - Branches

-`main.c`  meat of program that calls predefined functions
+`master`  the branch all the other branches will eventually merge into

-`serial.h`  defines funcitons for talking to the computer
+`serial`  the branch that defines funcitons for talking to the computer over serial (maybe in a separate serial.h file)

-`interpreter.h`  functions to interpret the gcode and call appropriate funcitons
+`interpreter`  the branch that works with translating the gcode into funciton calls (some of this might end up in main.c)

-`homing.h`  functions to self-calibrate/return to home
+`homing`  the branch that defines functions for self-calibrate/return to home

-`acceleration.h`

-`line.h`  functions to drive to specific points
+`movement`  the branch that defines functions for moving the head